- Graduate Courses

 The Graduate School does not encourage students to audit graduate-level courses.

-Undergraduate Election of a Graduate Course: Highly qualified undergraduate students may, under special circumstances, take a 7000-level course for undergraduate credit only.
+Undergraduate Election of a Graduate Course: Highly qualified undergraduate students may, under special circumstances, take a 7000-level course for undergraduate credit only (these credits may not be transferred in to a graduate program at a later date).
 A written petition initiated by the student’s advisor must be approved by the graduate officer of the School or College, the professor teaching the course, and the Dean of the Graduate School.
 The petition, with all required signatures, must be turned in at the time of registration.

 Senior Rule Graduate School Admission: In their last semester, undergraduate students with a 3.0 (or above) upper division grade point average who have completed all general education competencies (mathematics, basic composition, intermediate composition, oral communication, critical thinking, and computer literacy), have the option of taking a limited number of graduate credits.
 Graduate credit is awarded only for those courses taken in excess of baccalaureate degree requirements.
 Undergraduate and graduate courses combined may not exceed sixteen credits for the final semester of baccalaureate degree course work.
 A Senior Rule student must register for at least one credit which is required for the undergraduate degree in order to be eligible for this status.
 Students who have completed all required courses for the baccalaureate degree may not obtain Senior Rule status.
 Completion of the Application for Graduate Admission form is required, and students are advised to consult their advisors and the Office of Graduate Enrollment Services.
 Application deadlines for Senior Rule admission are the same as for regular graduate admission.
 Students who qualify and are recommended by the Department or College will be admitted for one semester.
 Graduate admission will be regularized upon evidence that the student has completed all requirements for the bachelor's degree.